 Creativity is helped by boredom

-Just as creativity is helped by limitations and failure because it forces our brains to figure something out - like exercise for our brains.
-The same thing happens when we’re bored.
+Creativity is helped by limitations and failure because it forces our brains to figure something out, the same thing happens when we’re bored.

 Boredom sets the foundation for creative processes.
 The brain needs empty space to get jump-started.
 This is almost impossible when someone else’s creativity is constantly on auto-play.